 – With a heavy-duty planetary gear train for a long usage period.

 – The synthetic rope needs to be frequently replaced.

-When it comes to extreme pulling capacity, the WARN 16.5ti-S Heavyweight Series Winch makes it on top of the list, and is also the reason we recommend it as the best truck winch as it can stand up to heavy duty truck and farm work.
+When it comes to extreme pulling capacity, the WARN 16.5ti-S Heavyweight Series Winch makes it on top of the list as the best heavy duty winch, and is also the reason we recommend it as the best truck winch as it can stand up to heavy duty truck and farm work.

 This 4×4 winch has all the muscles contained in its jaw-dropping 16,500 lbs pulling strength.
 As a result, it can stand up to heavy loads effortlessly.
 As a matter of fact, it’s also equipped with a three-stage planetary gear train, for proper and continuous operation.

 This 4×4 winch is made from a powder-coated material with an over primer undercoating, for an elegant finish and a long-lasting function.
 It comes with an aluminum hawse fairlead.